wikichua/SAP/wiki/wiki.md

     1. Convert alert.blade.php to brand component
 1. ~MongoDB package - activity logs should be in mongodb (https://github.com/jenssegers/laravel-mongodb)~ Maybe NO
 1. Brand Specific Module (in case of the module on specific for the brand)
+1. Setting Module, some of the data need to be encrypted to prevent direct read from database table

 ## Todo List